The family of Picture-Winged Flies is filled with bold, flashy and striking members and Delphinia picta is no exception.

 Delphinia picta is one of central and eastern North America's most common Picture-Winged Flies.
 Its wings are mostly black, but they bear solid white stripes and spots on them.
 The body, by contrast, is a lighter brown or flesh color.
 Its eyes are a pinky-rose color.

-Females will deposit hundreds of fertilized eggs using an ovipositor, a syringe-like tail.
+Females deposit hundreds of fertilized eggs using an ovipositor, a syringe-like tail.
 The eggs are placed inside very rotten fruit, vegetable or flower matter.
-Within a week, they will hatch and the larvae (maggots) will feed on the remains of the plant matter surrounding them.
-Though most larvae will pupate and emerge as adults in the same year, the larvae can overwinter in deeper ground and complete their aging process the subsequent spring.
+Within a week, eggs hatch and the larvae (maggots) feed on what remains of the plant matter surrounding them.
+Though most larvae pupate and emerge as adults in the same year, some late-season larvae can overwinter in deeper ground and complete their devleopment the subsequent spring.

 Scientific Name: Delphinia picta

 Size (Adult; Length): 5mm to 9mm (0.20in to 0.35in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.